vibe-project/vibe-project.github.io/_drafts/untitled.md

                 return handler.wsAction;
             }
         });
-        // Except configuration required by Atmosphere 2 platform,
+        // Atmosphere 2 bridge requires some configuration reg.setAsyncSupported(true);
-        // you can configure everything just like dealing with a plain Servlet (actually we are already doing that) reg.setAsyncSupported(true);
         reg.setInitParameter(ApplicationConfig.DISABLE_ATMOSPHEREINTERCEPTOR, Boolean.TRUE.toString());
-        reg.addMapping("/echo");
+        // Except them, you can configure everything just like dealing with a plain Servlet (actually we are already doing that) reg.addMapping("/echo");
     }